Netflix/OpenVPCal/README.md

 .
 These options present three different paths:

-* EOTF CORRECTION DISABLED, the calibration will only be performed by a 3x3 matrix applied straight to the incoming RGB data converted to the Target color space.
+* EOTF CORRECTION DISABLED, the calibration will only be performed by a 3x3 matrix applied straight to the incoming RGB data converted to the Target colour space.
 This approach assumes that the LED wall behaves linearly.
 * 1D → 3x3, where the calibration process assumes that the LED wall doesn’t behave linearly.
-In this path, the non-linearity is assumed to happen at the end of the image processing chain (before the EOTF but after any color mapping within the LED chain).
-Hence the EOTF correction and RGB balancing are measured before the 3x3 calibration matrix
+In this path, the non-linearity is assumed to happen at the end of the image processing chain (before the EOTF but after any colour mapping within the LED chain).
+Hence, the EOTF correction and RGB balancing are measured before the 3x3 calibration matrix
-* 3x3 → 1D, where again, the calibration process assumes that the LED wall doesn’t behave linearly; however, in this case the non-linearity is assumed to happen at the beginning of the image processing chain (before or during the pipeline color mapping, before the EOTF).
+* 3x3 → 1D, where again, the calibration process assumes that the LED wall doesn’t behave linearly; however, in this case, the non-linearity is assumed to happen at the beginning of the image processing chain (before or during the pipeline colour mapping, before the EOTF).
 Therefore, the EOTF correction and RGB balancing are measured after the 3x3 calibration matrix.

 Which one is the correct one?
-It depends: different pipelines might have different issues, however when the analysis process determines that the wall is not linear, the OpenVPCal default wil is the **<span style="text-decoration:underline;">1D>3x3</span>** order.
+It depends: different pipelines might have different issues; however, when the analysis process determines that the wall is not linear, the OpenVPCal default is the **<span style="text-decoration:underline;">1D>3x3</span>** order.

 ##### CHROMATIC ADAPTATION TRANSFORM (CAT)

-Chromatic Adaptation Transforms are designed to maintain the appearance of colors under different lighting conditions or white points.
-In order to assure the best possible calibration, OpenVPCal goes through a number of different conversions between color spaces and white points, this means a number of CAT transforms are applied forward and inverted within each block of the calibration transforms.
+Chromatic Adaptation Transforms are designed to maintain the appearance of colours under different lighting conditions or white points.
+In order to assure the best possible calibration, OpenVPCal goes through a number of different conversions between colour spaces and white points, which means a number of CAT transforms are applied forward and inverted within each block of the calibration transforms.
 Because mixing CAT within a set of transformations is bad practice, we provide the user only two places where to select different CATs, as these transform blocks are essentially independent of each other.
-Selecting NONE will bypass any Chromatic adaptation and will therefore modify the appearance of colors and white points when changing color space.
+Selecting NONE will bypass any Chromatic adaptation and will therefore modify the appearance of colours and white points when changing colour space.
 Depending on your workflow, different CATs may be appropriate.
 The OpenVPCal defaults are:

 <table>